thearyanahmed/trust/README.md

 # TRUST
 Short for TCP-RUST, is an implementation of TCP (Transmission Control Protocol) in RUST.
 This project is an attempt to learn about how TCP works.

+## Developing on Mac
+This project was developed on a Apple Silicon M1.
+If you are trying something similar, you'll find out that `tuntap` is no longer supported for macOS.
+So, I wrapped up the code in an ubuntu docker image to achieve the same.

 ## Quicklinks
 - [TCP RFC 793](https://datatracker.ietf.org/doc/html/rfc793)
 - [IP RFC 791](https://datatracker.ietf.org/doc/html/rfc791)